sebasku/Shopsite/README.md

   finish ordering

 design:
-  throw away mediaqueries and implement bootstrap/materialize (earlier I used mediaqueries to test how it works)
+  throw away mediaqueries and implement bootstrap or something similar (earlier I used mediaqueries simply to test how it works)

 code:
   add comments
-  change "Item/s" to "Product/s" like it is in database should rewrite whole code to OOP
+  change "Item/s" to "Product/s" to match how it is in database should rewrite whole code to OOP

+1/08/2022
+I decided that in a few weeks I will rewrite this project using Java.